 Cognitive Behavioural Therapist

-Hello, I’m Mandy and welcome to my page!
+Hello, I’m Mandy and welcome.
 I am a fully qualified CBT practitioner and a member of the British association for behavioural and cognitive psychotherapy (BABCP).
-My main membership is COSCA who are the main counselling association in Scotland.
+My professional membership body is COSCA (counselling association in Scotland.)

 I have full insurance and a current protection of vulnerable groups’ certificate, so you know you can meet with me with confidence.
 I am a member of the ICO and hold certification around the protection of data.